Kitware/CMake/Help/prop_tgt/XCODE_ATTRIBUTE_an-attribute.rst

 Set Xcode target attributes directly.

-Tell the :generator:`Xcode` generator to set '<an-attribute>' to a given value in the generated Xcode project.
+Tell the :generator:`Xcode` generator to set ``<an-attribute>`` to a given value in the generated Xcode project.
 Ignored on other generators.

+This offers low-level control over the generated Xcode project file.
+It is meant as a last resort for specifying settings that CMake does not otherwise have a way to control.
+Although this can override a setting CMake normally produces on its own, doing so bypasses CMake's model of the project and can break things.

 See the :variable:`CMAKE_XCODE_ATTRIBUTE_<an-attribute>` variable to set attributes on all targets in a directory tree.